-- 4.1 The Library recognizes that allegations of workplace harassment and violence involves sensitive disclosures and respects a complainant's interest in keeping the matter confidential. - 4.2 All complaints of workplace harassment (including the identities of the complainant, the respondent and any witnesses) will therefore be held in confidence and will be disclosed only to the extent necessary to investigate and resolve the matter.
-It is the Library's expectation that the complainant, the respondent, and any witnesses to the incident(s) will also maintain confidentiality. - 4.3 All records of complaints, including contents of meetings, interviews, results of investigations, and all other documentation, will be retained by the Human Resources Division. - 4.4 All information pertaining to the results of the risk of workplace violence that may arise from an assessment will be provided to the Joint Health & Safety Committee or its representative and will be disclosed only to the extent necessary to generate statistics. - 4.5 All records pertaining to a complaint under this Policy are subject to the provisions of the Municipal Freedom of Information and Protection of Privacy Act, the Ontario Human Rights Code, the Occupational Health & Safety Act or the rules governing Court proceedings.
+- 1. The Library recognizes that allegations of workplace harassment and violence involves sensitive disclosures and respects a complainant's interest in keeping the matter confidential. - 2.
+All complaints of workplace harassment (including the identities of the complainant, the respondent and any witnesses) will therefore be held in confidence and will be disclosed only to the extent necessary to investigate and resolve the matter.
+It is the Library's expectation that the complainant, the respondent, and any witnesses to the incident(s) will also maintain confidentiality. - 3.
+All records of complaints, including contents of meetings, interviews, results of investigations, and all other documentation, will be retained by Human Resources. - 4.
+All information pertaining to the results of the risk of workplace violence that may arise from an assessment will be provided to the Joint Health & Safety Committee or its representative and will be disclosed only to the extent necessary to generate statistics. - 5.
+All records pertaining to a complaint under this Policy are subject to the provisions of the Municipal Freedom of Information and Protection of Privacy Act, the Ontario Human Rights Code, the Occupational Health & Safety Act or the rules governing Court proceedings.